-[46] Following low 13C during EECO was a ∼1‰ rise in benthic foraminifera 13C and 18O (Zachos et al., 2008), marking a climatic reversal and substantial rise in the CCD as identified in multipe deep-sea sediment sequences (Hancock et al. 2007; Leon-Rodriguez and Dickens 2010).
-This may correspond to the rise in bulk carbonate 13C at Branch Stream from the peak of the K/X event through the uppermost ~1.2 Myr of measured section.
+[45] Following low 13C during EECO was a ∼1‰ rise in benthic foraminifera 13C and 18O (Zachos et al., 2008), marking a climatic reversal and substantial rise in the CCD as identified in multipe deep-sea sediment sequences (Hancock et al. 2007; Leon-Rodriguez and Dickens 2010).
+This may correspond to the rise in bulk carbonate 13C at Branch Stream from the peak of the K/X CIE through the uppermost ~1.2 Myr of measured section.
 These isotope data suggest a shift towards lower net long-term fluxes of 13C-depleted carbon to the ocean and atmosphere, indicating possible initiation of cooler conditions, although timing of when cooling began may not correspond temporally (at 1 Myr scale) to changes in net carbon fluxes.
-A CCD rise suggests more carbonate dissolution may have occurred when larger fluxes of terrigenous material entered oceans during the EECO diluting marginal sequences further.
-If true, this bolsters why the arly Eocene record at Branch Stream is particularly expanded in comparison to the record at Mead Stream and why both records are in contrast to condensed deep-sea sections.
+A CCD rise suggests more carbonate dissolution may have occurred when larger fluxes of terrigenous material entered oceans during the EECO, diluting marginal sequences further.
+If true, this bolsters why the early Eocene record at Branch Stream is particularly expanded in comparison to the record at Mead Stream and why both records are in contrast to condensed deep-sea sections.

-[47] Upper Limestone subsequently follows Lower Marl, a lithological shift that may correspond to the end of EECO and a dropoff in fluxes of terrigenous material when cooling of the Cenozoic likely began.
+[46] Upper Limestone subsequently follows Lower Marl, a lithological shift that may correspond to the end of EECO and a dropoff in fluxes of terrigenous material when cooling of the Cenozoic likely began.
 Following Upper Limestone is Upper Marl, the uppermost lithological unit of Amuri Limestone (Reay 1993).
-This second clay-rich unit which likely includes the lithological expression of the Middle Eocene Climatic Optimum (MECO) from ~41.5-40.9 Ma (Bohaty and Zachos, 2003), may represent another interval of increased terrigenous discharge to the northern margin of past New Zealand.
+This second clay-rich unit, which likely includes the lithological expression of the Middle Eocene Climatic Optimum (MECO) from ~41.5 to 40.9 Ma (Bohaty and Zachos, 2003), may represent another interval of increased terrigenous discharge to the northern margin of past New Zealand.
 Additional data would enable a more robust evaluation of this concept.

 5.5 Comparison to Modern climate

-[48] Future climatic simulations predict intense warming and intensification of the hydrological cycle (Held and Soden 2006; Friedlingstein et al., 2006; Meehl et al. 2007a, 2007b), similar to observations from prominent Eocene hyperthermals.
-Humans are predicted to release ~5,000 gigatonnes of carbon into the exogenic system if fossil-fuel emissions continue and carbon-sequestration does not increase from current levels (Caldeira and Wicket, 2003).
+[47] Future climatic simulations predict intense warming and intensification of the hydrological cycle (Held and Soden 2006; Friedlingstein et al., 2006; Meehl et al. 2007a, 2007b), similar to observations from prominent Eocene hyperthermals.
+Humans are predicted to release ~5,000 gigatonnes of carbon into the exogenic system if fossil-fuel emissions continue and carbon-sequestration does not increase from current levels (Caldeira and Wickett, 2003).
 Carbon, primarily released as CO2, will warm the planet and acidify the oceans exacerbating the rise in the CCD.
 Perturbations will not wane until carbon is buried and removed from the carbon cycle, or probably ~100 kyr post-release.
-For more robust climate predictions, identifying and comparing similarities between past abrupt climatic perturbations (i.e., K/X event) and modern climate (i.e., today) will make clearer changes related to warmth in the past will provide us a better understanding of what we should expect with respect to the tempo and mode of changes in the future.
+For more robust climate predictions, identifying and comparing similarities between past abrupt climatic perturbations (i.e., K/X CIE) and modern climate (i.e., today) changes related to warmth will provide us with a better understanding of what we should expect with respect to the tempo and mode of climatic changes in the future.
 One reasonable analogue for usage is terrigenous dilution, as identified at Branch and Mead Streams (Nicolo et al. 2007; Slotnick et al., 2012).
 This suggests that in a warmer climate, no matter if in the past or future, intensified chemical weathering, more siliciclastic erosion, and an intensified hydrological cycle, are likely.

 6. Conclusion